-The percentage of a company's shares owned by institutions that have an impact on its value is referred to as institutional ownership.
+The percentage of a company's shares owned by institutions that have an impact on its value is percent to as institutional ownership.
 Because share ownership represents a source of power that can support or undermine management performance, institutional investors can encourage more optimal monitoring of management performance.
 Because some decisions require the approval of the parties who own the majority of the company's shares, the greater the percentage of institutional ownership of the company's shares, the greater the influence.

-One of the management systems that allows optimizing the role of members of the Board of
+One of the relation of the role of members of the Board of